 Are you pregnant and wondering how you can sleep better?
 Are you searching desperately for ways to make side sleeping more comfortable, or to breathe easier at night?
 If you’re in the third trimester and can’t sleep, these nine solutions will help you get a better night’s sleep!

-As if a growing baby dancing on your bladder in the middle of the night isn’t enough to keep you awake, the simple act of breathing and getting comfortable during the second and third trimester seems impossible most nights.
-Whether you’re waking up because of pregnancy congestion, or you are longing for ideas to alleviate back or hip pain, these nine solutions will help any pregnant mama get some much-needed shut-eye.
+As if a growing baby dancing on your bladder in the middle of the night isn’t enough to keep you awake, the simple act of breathing and getting comfortable also seems impossible most nights.
+Whether you’re waking up because of pregnancy congestion, or you are longing for ideas to alleviate back or hip pain, these nine solutions will help a pregnant mama get some much-needed sleep.

 This post contains affiliate links.
 Should you choose to make a purchase, I may receive a small commission at no added cost to you as an Amazon Associate.